KiandaBPM/docs/content/docs/low-code/custom-connector/create-microservice - Copy.md

 1. Deserialize the data in the [custom connector request](#Custom-Connector-Request) - see schema for details.

-2. Decrypt the encrypted settings property bag using the shared secret key and the Decrypt function see [Query sample code](/docs/low-code/custom-connector/sample-code/#query-sample-code) for an example.
+2. Decrypt the encrypted settings property bag using the shared secret key and the Decrypt function see [Encryption/Decryption sample code](/docs/low-code/custom-connector/sample-code/#encryption-and-decryption-sample-code) for an example.
 3. Get the [query object](#request-query-object) from the request - see schema for details, and call the function related to the query in the datasource .

 4. Create [custom connector response](#custom-connector-response) and include success message to indicate query succeeded/failed.

 5. **Create the [query result object](#response-queryresult) - see schema for details, and include in the custom connector response response**.

-6. Sign the response using the EncryptdatawithHMACSHA256 method and include in the custom connector response.
+6. Sign the response using the EncryptdatawithHMACSHA256 method and include in the custom connector response, see [Encryption/Decryption sample code](/docs/low-code/custom-connector/sample-code/#encryption-and-decryption-sample-code) for an example.

 To help you get started, see **sample code for the Query function** by going to [Query sample code](/docs/low-code/custom-connector/sample-code/#query-sample-code).